adityajain15/AMTImaps/README.md

 7. Switch to the 'Style' tab.
 Give the country lines a color that distinguishes itself from its neighbors.
 8. Add a width function with zoom as a variable.
 Zoom 4 Width 2px -> Zoom 22 Width 8px

+Please note that Mapbox Styles seems to take a while to reflect locally.
+You can work around this problem by copying the style and using the token of the style-copy.

+## Code
+The javascript code that accompanies this map attaches event handlers to checkboxes.
+These handlers handle the work of adding and removing strings from the Filter arrays of toggled layers.